 Dubai moves to disrupt legal culture with future courts

 ‘Courts have not been disruptive.
 We need a disruptive court,’ says Mark Beer, Chief Executive and Registrar General of the DIFC Courts.
-‘We’ve got to break free from the atmosphere that we live in, thinking what we designed 200 years ago is right for today or tomorrow.’
+‘We’ve got to break free from the atmosphere that we live in thinking that what we designed 200 years ago is right for today or right for tomorrow.’

 What Dubai wants to do is combine the use of extensive technology to deliver justice more efficiently with pioneering court decisions that deal with commercial disputes arising from new, and often largely untested, technology.

 The final shape of the court is yet to be finalised.
-But the city-state of Dubai in the United Arab Emirates is brandishing its business-friendly credentials to ask for groundbreaking ideas that may help put a form to the ambition through an open-source forum.
+But the city-state of Dubai is brandishing its business-friendly credentials to ask for ground-breaking ideas that may help put a form to the ambition through an open-source forum.
 Consultations are being solicited from lawyers, technicians and entrepreneurs.

 The 15 members of the Court of the Future are due to meet to review the body of information they collected.
 They will then share the results with other international courts.

-By leading internationally, the image-conscious nation hopes to bolster its ranking in the World Justice Project Rule of Law Index over the next four years, and take stock from billions in new government investments that will go to innovation in the Arab emirate.
+By leading internationally, the image-conscious nation hopes to bolster its ranking in the World Justice Project (WJP) Rule of Law Index over the next four years and take stock from billions in new government investments that will go to innovation in the Arab emirate.

-‘The young nation is doing what young people do, which is use the technology smartly, not regionally but internationally, creating the courts of the future,’ says Diana Hamade, Dubai-based Membership Officer of the IBA's Arab Regional Forum.
-‘Things have changed dramatically in such a record time, and the future courts will deal with what commercial law now has to deal with, online commercial disputes and technology disputes.’
+‘The young nation is doing what young people do, which is use the technology smartly, not regionally but internationally, creating the courts of the future,’ says Diana Hamade, a Dubai-based officer with the IBA’s Arab Regional Forum.
+‘Things have changed dramatically in such a record time, and the future courts will deal with what the commercial law now has to deal with, online commercial disputes and technology disputes.’

 The effort is happening against a background of a much wider government-funded push to turn the UAE into an innovation hub with hundreds of millions of dollars in investments coming from the government.
 Dubai, one of the seven emirates of the UAE, recently said it’s revamping itself as a global venue of future innovations and hopes to complete its transformation by 2020.
 ‘We have been launching tech initiatives in Dubai and lots of money has been invested.
 The courts will not be the first and I personally see the value,’ says Hamade, who sits on some panels on the DIFC court.

 The country has hired Microsoft to set up technology infrastructure in areas like registrations, filings, case management, and even trials.
-The aim will be for commercial dispute resolution to keep pace with a new ‘digitised, connected and virtual world’.
+The aim will be for commercial dispute resolution to keep pace with a new ‘digitized, connected and virtual world.’
 According to the plan, court services, for example, can be ordered through social media or e-messaging platforms.
-Hearings will be held remotely, with video links to plaintiffs, witnesses and police officers.
+Hearings will be held remotely, with video links to plaintiffs, witnesses and even police officers.